-Ideally you should ask someone to help check that your brake lights are operating as they should when you press the brake; however, if there’s no one around you can reverse back up to a white or reflective wall, this will allow you to check for yourself.
+Ideally you should ask someone to help check that your brake lights are operating as they should when you press the brake; however, if there’s no one around you can reverse back up to a white or reflective wall which will allow you to check them yourself.

 3. Number plate

-Your tyres must have at least 1.6mm in tread for them to be road legal (you can check this by using a 20p coin – just insert the coin into the tread and double check that the coin’s outer band isn’t visible).
-It’s worth noting however that the recommended level of tread for optimal safety is 3mm.
+Your tyres must have at least 1.6mm of tread for them to be road legal (you can check this by using a 20p coin – just insert the coin into the tread and double check that the coin’s outer band isn’t visible).
+It’s worth noting, however, that the recommended level of tread for optimal safety is 3mm.

 5. Seats and seatbelts

-The driver’s seat should be adjustable – both forwards and backwards and in relation to the degree to which the back support is set.
-Inspect each seat belt for signs of damage (you’ll need to pull the belts out all the way to do this).
-You should also pull down quickly on each seat belt to ensure that they’re reacting as they should.
+The driver’s seat should be adjustable – both forward and back, and in relation to the degree to which the back support is set.
+Inspect each seatbelt for signs of damage (you’ll need to pull the belts out all the way to do this).
+You should also pull down quickly on each seatbelt to ensure that they’re reacting as they should.